BENEFITS & COMPENSATION

 Employee Representation

-Lincoln Police Officers are represented by the Lincoln Police Union.
+Lincoln Police officers are represented by the Lincoln Police Union.

 Uniforms and Equipment